tunnckoCore/protect-origin-license/README.md

 ---

-Any use, reproduction and/or distribution in Source and Object forms of this licensed work is permitted under the terms and conditions of this Protect Origin License and constitutes your acceptance of this License.

 ## Definitions
 - "License" shall mean the terms and conditions for use, reproduction, and distribution as defined by this document.